 - A citizens' assembly must be formed to "oversee the changes"

 Severe restrictions on flying would be needed.
-Diets would have to change, by drastically cutting back on meat and dairy.
+Diets would have to change by drastically cutting back on meat and dairy.

-Instead, it wants the government to create a "citizens' assembly", made up of randomly selected people representing a cross-section of society.
-Its members would decide how to solve the climate crisis, with advice from experts.
+Instead, it wants the government to create a "citizens' assembly", made up of ordinary people.
+They would decide how to solve the climate crisis, with advice from experts.

 What are its tactics?

-What have critics said about it?
+What have critics said about the groups?

 Who supports Extinction Rebellion?

-That compared with 36% of those aged 50-65 and 28% of over-65s.
+That compared with 33% of those aged 50-65, and 26% of over-65s.